adrian-tarau/bootstrap/web/src/main/resources/help/search.md

 ![Search Dashboard](images/search_dashboard.png)
 _Figure 1.
 Typical view of the Search dashboard_

+!!! warning
+For performance reasons, the search engine refreshes periodically to load the newest document changes (default to 60 seconds).
+Documents added (or changed) since the last refresh are not available to the search engine.

 ## Fields

 Each document has the following standard (searchable) fields: